-Learning Objective: 02-05 Determine the total fair value of the consideration transferred for an acquisition and allocate that fair value to specific subsidiary assets acquired (including goodwill); and liabilities assumed; or a gain on bargain purchase.
+Learning Objective: 02-05 Determine the total fair value of the consideration transferred for an acquisition and allocate that fair if dissolution does not take place.

 Learning Objective: 02-06 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.